Chiral symmetry-breaking corrections to strong decays of D*s0(2317) and D's1(2460) in HH\c{hi}PT: Numerical results

-We then minimize $\chi^{2}$ in its five dimensional domain within these bounds.
-It is found that the minimum of $\chi^{2}$ depends both on the starting parameters $\kappa^{0}_{i} s$ within these bounds, and on the masses of involved particles, especially $D_{0}^{*0}$, $D_{0}^{*+}$ and $D_{1}^{'}$, varying within the experimental uncertainties.
-Therefore, we repeat the procedure of minimization with different sets of starting parameters $\kappa^{0}_{i} s$ and the masses of involved particles until we are confident that we have found the absolute minimum.
-Finally, we work out the six $1/\Lambda_{\chi}$ parameters, as shown in Table \ref{tab:table2}, and the value of $\chi^{2}$ is $0.71$, satisfying the demand of $\chi^{2}/2<1$.
-The major contribution to the value of $\chi^{2}$ comes from the discrepancy between decay rates of $D_{0}^{*+}$ and $D_{1}^{'}$ mesons.
+For comparison, we do firstly the $\chi^2$ fitting of $h^{'}$ by setting all $\kappa_{i}$s to be $0$.
+The result is $h^{'}=0.48\pm0.02$, which nicely agrees with the weighted average in Eq. (\ref{leadh}), but the corresponding $\chi^{2}/2$ is pretty large, varying from $1.44.$ to $1.86$ (uncertainties originate from the choices of the masses of particles involved within their measured errors).
+This also indicates that it is not enough taking into account only the leading order contributions.
+Then including the chiral corrections, we carry out the minimization in its five dimensional domain ($h^{'}$, $\kappa_{1}^{'}$ $\kappa_{3}$, $\kappa_{4}^{'}$ and $\kappa_{5}^{'}$, two of which are truly free) within the bounds in Eq. (\ref{upper bounds}).
+We find that the minimum of $\chi^{2}$ depends mainly on the choice of the masses of involved particles within their measured errors, especially for $D_{0}^{*0}$, $D_{0}^{*+}$ and $D_{1}^{'}$, and also on the starting point of $h^{'}$ and $\kappa_{i}$s within their bounds slightly.
+Therefore, we repeat the procedure of optimization with different sets of starting point of $\kappa_{i} s$ and of the masses of involved particles until we are confident that we have found the absolute minimum.
+The final couplings are shown in Table \ref{tab:table2}.
+The errors therein stem from the fact that the value of $\chi^{2}$ varies slightly and even indistinguishably around the absolute minimum when we slightly change the values of the couplings acquired.
+The corresponding $\chi^{2}/2$ is $0.66\pm0.01$, satisfying the demand $\chi^{2}/2<1$.
+This suggests that our optimization is effective here and that the result is truly improved in comparison with just the leading order calculation, which are also demonstrated in the comparisons in Table \ref{widthcompare}.
+The main contribution to the value of $\chi^{2}$ comes from the relatively large discrepancy between the decay rates of $D_{0}^{*}$ and $D_{1}^{'}$ mesons.

-We now turn to the estimation of the strong decay rates of $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$, the numerical results are showed in Table \ref{tab:table3}.
-Our results are consistent with the experimental constraints and comparable with other theoretical works in literature.
-It is shown that both $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$ are quit narrow and the chiral symmetry-breaking corrections are significant, compared to the leading-order contributions in Ref. \cite{Bardeen2003}, which is mainly because that $m_{s}$ is relatively large as can be seen from our width formulae.
+We now turn to the estimation of the single-pion strong decay rates of $D_{s0}^{*}(2317)$ and $D_{s1}^{'}(2460)$.
+With all the couplings determined, the numerical results of their decay rates are